 Deborah Glass, Victorian Ombudsman – “People with the power to enforce the law and impose penalties on others must be held to the highest possible standards when it comes to their own conduct.”

-• Setting out the role of the decision maker including expected behaviour and conflict management processes in internal review policies.
+• Set out the role of the decision maker including expected behaviour and conflict management processes in internal review policies.

 Example 3: Extract from internal review policy